 My main inspiration for color for the party came from the turquoise coral napkins from Williams Sonoma that I spotted a couple months ago.
 I used three of them to create a runner for the table.
 For the centerpiece, I used my white tiered cupcake stand from Pottery Barn Kids and filled it with cupcakes I baked in our blue polka dot baking cups.
 I topped the cupcakes with amazing fondant starfish toppers from Two Sugar Babies.
 My mom and I made shell and starfish chocolates using candy melts and a mold from Wilton.
 We topped them with gorgeous edible glitter I picked up on a trip to NYC at NY Cake & Baking.

-I used the perfect blue and aqua tissue paper pom set from the Martha Stewart Collection over the dessert table.
-The poms are now available in our shop!
+I used the perfect blue and aqua tissue paper pom set from our shop!

 I picked up the clear crystal garland at HomeGoods for another shoot and it worked beautifully hanging from my chandeliers and around the centerpiece on the table.
 We tied tulle and ribbon from each chair, along with a printable place card to mark where each girl would sit.
 Of course, Kate loved choosing who sat where.

 Toni's cousin, Mandy made the amazing cookies that matched the invitation perfectly!
 She is local here in the East Valley and she starting a cookie business soon, so we'll keep you posted.
 I adore her handwriting on Kate's cookie.
 Could it be more perfect?

 I made a simple pennant banner incorporating the "scale" pattern I used in the other printable designs and strung with white satin ribbon.